sattinos/react-typescript-webpack-scaffolder/README.md

 Once the script is finished, you can use the commands:

-./devBuild.sh        # to build in dev mode ./prodBuild.sh       # to build in production mode ./serve.sh           # to run Webpack dev server in watch mode ./clean.sh           # to clean up previous builds
+npm run devBuild           // to build in dev mode

+npm run prodBuild          // to build in production mode

+npm run serve              // to run webpack dev server in watch mode

 Remember: If you want to do something twice then automate it.